bbauska/Coursera-Bootstrap/readme.md

 Obviously, just introducing the buttons into the Carousel will not serve any purpose.

-Now, we\'re going to take advantage of the JavaScript controls that the Carousel provides by writing a little bit of jQuery code at the bottom of index.html page to make these buttons do their work.
+Now, we&apos;re going to take advantage of the JavaScript controls that the Carousel provides by writing a little bit of jQuery code at the bottom of index.html page to make these buttons do their work.